17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 13) Start building your credit.
 Then protect it.

-I was a middle aged (felon) man working for minimum wage at a mattress store, had terrible credit, and was bitter.
+I was a middle-aged (felon) man working for minimum wage at a mattress store, had terrible credit, and was bitter.
 In walked a young man looking to buy a bed.
-Naturally I was skeptical and thought no one would lend him ten cents when I brought up financing.
+Naturally, I was skeptical and thought no one would lend him ten cents when I brought up financing.

 As I made the credit application, I thought… no way he’ll get approved for anything.
 Haha, come back after you rob a bank kid.
-Approved for $10,000.
-Joke’s on me (again).

 Jesus, I’m a jackass.
 And envious (God, I was envious).
 I have to hand it to that kid, he had discipline.
 He ended up buying something very modest, being smart enough to not screw himself down the road with something unnecessary.